ONSgeo/Area_Classification/README.md

 <br>**Note:** it is not advised to aggregate from a lower level of geography (such as OA), if the target geography is not available on the Flexible Table Builder.
 Statistical Disclosure Controls - such as cell key perturbation - are implemented to protect the confidentiality of data within tables.
 This means that cells will not necessarily sum to sub-totals and totals.

 ## 3.2 Look ups
-* [UK_selected_codes_lookup](https://github.com/ONSgeo/Area_Classification/blob/main/data/lookups/UK_selected_codes_lookup.csv) has been created to run the 2021 England and Wales (EW), 2021 Northern Ireland (NI) and 2022 Scotland (Scot) Area Classifications for Local Authority Districts (LAD).
+* [UK_selected_codes_lookup](https://github.com/ONSgeo/Area_Classification/blob/main/data/lookups/UK_selected_codes_lookup.csv) has been created to run the 2021 England and Wales (EW), 2021 Northern Ireland (NI) and 2022 Scotland (Scot) Area Classification for Local Authority Districts (LAD).
 This will need updating if choosing to run at another level of geography or different combination of censuses.
 * A Local Authority Districts Names and Codes in the UK Lookup is required to convert between area names and area codes.
 This is available from the [ONS Geography Portal](https://geoportal.statistics.gov.uk/) .